Must Visit Dzongs in Bhutan

 Punakha Dzong

 Punakha Dzong was first built in 1637 by Zhabdrung.
 Since its commission, the Dzong has witnessed historical events that have shaped the future of Bhutan greatly.
-The Dzong served as a military barrack during the 1639 and the 1644 Tibetan invasion and successfully defended the country.
+The Dzong served as a military barrack during the 1639 and 1644 Tibetan invasions and successfully defended the country.
 In 1907, the first King of Bhutan was crowned at the Punakha Dzong.
-Punakha was also the first capital of Bhutan, hence the Dzong served as the seat of the central government and the first session of the national parliament was held at the Dzong.
+Punakha was Bhutan’s first capital, with Dzong serving as the central government seat and national parliament session.

 The gigantic structure is built at the confluence of two rivers and is approached by a traditional cantilever bridge.
-The Dzong has multiple open courtyards, a six storied central tower housing many shrines, an assembly hall for the monks and the most important temple locally known as the “machen”.
-The machen houses the embalmed body of Zhabdrung and with the exceptions of two senior monk attendants, only the King and Chief Abbot are allowed to enter the shrine.
-Every King and the Chief Abbot begin their reign by offering prayers at the shrine.
+Paro Dzong has courtyards, towers, shrines, an assembly hall, and a Machen temple and is a place where the embalmed body of Zhabdrung is housed.
+Every King and Chief Abbot begins their reign by offering prayers at the shrine.

 Paro Dzong